 Author: Daniel Ehrenreich, Consultant and Lecturer, SCCE

-The Industrial Control Systems’ (ICS) operators and experts received another wake-up call last week, when Siemens, the world-class producer of power plants announced under title SSA-451445 a series of vulnerabilities in their top-tier Distributed Control System (DCS), type SPPA-T3000, which is deployed worldwide for controlling a wide range of fossil and renewable power plants.
+The Industrial Control Systems’ (ICS) operators and experts received recently another wake-up call when Siemens, the world-class producer of power plants announced under title SSA-451445 a series of vulnerabilities in their top-tier Distributed Control System (DCS), type SPPA-T3000, which is deployed worldwide for controlling a wide range of fossil and renewable power plants.

 According to other publications referring to this topic, the detected vulnerabilities were rated critical because they might cause an operation outage through internal denial-of-service (DoS) type condition or an arbitrary code exploitation on the DCS server.

 We also learned that the vendor of this DCS had already started receiving information on these vulnerabilities in late 2018.
 The questions power plant operators which have these DCS in their facility should ask are: a) what is the impact of that vulnerability? b) what is probability of occurrence? c) why this information was not published earlier and finally d) what can be done to minimize the potential risk in their facility?

 This article outlines some practical action items and tips which utilities can consider, to minimize the exposure to the risky situation described by the disclosed vulnerabilities.